IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Jen Lenkova, Veronika McKillop, Mark Townsley and James Woodyatt for useful and interesting discussions and reviews.

-Finally, special thanks to Thierry Danis and Wenqin Shao for their valuable inputs and implementation efforts,
+Finally, special thanks to Thierry Danis for his valuable inputs and implementation efforts,
 Tom Jones for his integration effort into the NEAT project and Rigil Salim for his implementation work.